Atlanta Child Molestation Attorney

 In the cases of both sexual assault and sexual battery, they can both be tried as a civil or criminal issue, depending on the individual statutes of each state.

-An Atlanta child molestation attorney or sexual assault lawyer at Andrew R. Lynch, P.C. can walk you through the process of the differences between sexual assault and sexual battery, and although they are not the same, they are related.
+An Atlanta child molestation attorney or sexual assault lawyer at The Lynch Law Group can walk you through the process of the differences between sexual assault and sexual battery, and although they are not the same, they are related.
 If you are accused of sexual battery, there must be proof of unwanted contact with an intimate part of the body of the accuser, made for the purposes of sexual gratification, abuse, or arousal.

 What are defenses for sexual assault?

 - Being innocent.
 In United States courts, you are innocent until proven guilty.
 If you did not commit this crime, this is a plausible defense.